JackSzwergold/Cheat-Sheets/content/Munin.md

     sudo htpasswd -c /etc/apache2/htpasswd_munin munin

 That command will initiate the process to create an `htpasswd` for a user named `munin` in the file named `htpasswd_munin`.
 When prompted, enter whatever password you would like to use.

-***

-*Munin (c) by Jack Szwergold; written on September 16, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*